curtispuetz/pypp-docs/docs/external_libraries/pure_library_example.md

 python -m hatchling build
 ```

-Now we can distribute it to PyPI or github
+Now we can distribute it to PyPI or GitHub

 ## Using our library in a project